astrochart/astrochart.github.io/wiki/telescope_design.md

 ### Test your setup

-Open a terminal and run `gui.py`.
+Click the `chart-observe` link on the Desktop of the pi, then click "execute in terminal."
 Success will look like a window opening with some boxes asking for input.

 If this works, you're ready to observe!
 See the [Observing](Observing) page for details.